helloindustry/nathanpeterson.net/blog/posts/2012-04-03-2-tips-regarding-talking-worship-leaders.md

 ---
 date: 2012-04-03
-title: "Blog Post: 2 Tips Regarding Talking Worship Leaders"
+title: "2 Tips Regarding Talking Worship Leaders"
 ---
 Here's a *pre*-tip to start: **Don't say anything if you don't have something to say.** Worship leaders have got to stop feeling the pressure to be speakers.
 Assuming you have something to say…